kpchoy/Study-Guide-Notes-/miscellaneous/React_lifecycle.md

 -  Give one explanation for why we have to make AJAX requests in componentDidMount
    - cant guarantee that a ajax request will not resolve before component mounts

+- Explain Context in React
+  - pass data through component tree without having to pass props manually at every level

+- What does the <Provider> component do?
+  - allows Consumer to subscribe to context changes
+  - accepts  `value` prop to be passed down to Consumers